yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2023/index.md

 	"./m1.png| Let’s begin with simple stuff (`DRAGON QUEST BUILDERS`)"
   >}}

-Properly keeping up with MoltenVK updates allows macOS builds to run some basic games, but there’s still much to do to get the fruit company's devices up to speed.
+Properly keeping up with MoltenVK updates allows macOS builds to run some basic games, but there’s still much to do to get the forbidden fruit company's devices up to speed.

 ## OpenGL-specific improvements, which also improve Vulkan